gwen-interpreter/gwen-web/src/main/resources/gwen-web/working-dir/samples/README.md

 Gwen Samples
 ============

-This directory includes some sample Gwen features (delete or keep?
-Up to you)
+This directory contains some sample Gwen features to help you get started (delete or keep them, it's up to you).